 Terms of service

-However, you shouldn’t base your prices solely on your competitor’s price points.
+However, you shouldn’t base your prices solely on your competitors’ price points.
 Your product may have greater value and you could have different costs.

 Your customers aren’t going to pay for a service they don’t think is worth their money.
 Therefore, you should ask your customers what they believe is the value for your subscription service.
 It's likely they'll slightly underestimate what you could charge, but it can be a good starting point.

 An alternative way of achieving this is to A/B test several price points and see which has the higher conversion rate.
 At the same time you should look at the customer lifespan.
-If you find that a higher price has a lower customer conversion rate but higher customer lifetime value, it's obviously the better choice.
+If you find that a higher price has a lower customer conversion rate but higher customer lifetime value (LTV), it's obviously the better choice.

 The optimal pricing strategy for your subscription offerings is critical to the success of your business.
-When establishing the best price point for your business, take into consideration such factors as your:
+When establishing and re-establishing the best price points for your business, take into consideration factors such as your: